Discovering high-altitude lakes: origins, bathing and impacts

 Swimming in a high-altitude lake can cause silt and sediment to resuspend on the lake bottom.
 Once in suspension, this silt clouds the water quality and reduces light penetration.

-The shores of high-altitude lakes are often crucial areas for fish and frog reproduction.
-Trampling the banks and swimming in shallow areas can damage these habitats and increase stress for these aquatic vertebrates.
+The shores of high-altitude lakes are also crucial areas for frog reproduction.
+Trampling the banks and swimming in shallow areas can damage these habitats.

 A common heritage to preserve